Working With Us

 Step 3: Discovery & Proposal

 If we feel that we can deliver a great solution at an excellent value for you, we’ll move on to delving into the specific details of the challenges you’re facing, share our experiences, and brainstorm potential solutions; it’s an ongoing process that typically takes 2-4 weeks.
-While this doesn’t involve financial commitment, it does however involve a significant commitment of your time and resources.
+While this doesn’t involve financial commitment, it involves a significant commitment of your time and resources.
 In addition to answering any questions that you may have, the steps in this phase typically include:

 - Gathering specific requirements including user types, major features, technology requirements, and major user stories